• Skip to primary navigation

 Punchestown is known as the home of Irish jump racing and it’s here where many of the best Irish races take place, even outside of the Festival.
 Some of the standout races include the Morgiana Hurdle and the John Durkan Memorial Punchestown Chase, both of which are Grade 1 races.

 The racecourse itself is a right handed track and is very undulating.
-It’s 1 mile and 6 furlong in total length, whilst the chase course can be stretch out to 2 miles.
+It’s 1 mile and 6 furlong in total length, whilst the chase course can be stretched out to 2 miles.
 They also have the only cross country banks course in the country as well.

 Whilst it’s obviously best know for horse racing, Punchestown has also managed to become a bit of a leader for music festivals and gigs.
 Over the years the likes of Eminem, Bon Jovi, AC/DC and Westlife have all performed there as part of music festivals such as Creamfields, Oxegen and Ozzfest.